web-ridge/react-ridge-state/README.md

 ### Persistence example

-It's possible to add persistency to your state, you can use every library you want. local storage is even simpler!
+It's possible to add persistency to your state, you can use every library you want. localStorage is even simpler since you don't need async functions.

 ```typescript
 const authStorageKey = "auth";